peterpot/openath.github.io/_posts/2016-12-10-recording_in_the_campo.md

 ---
 layout: post
-title: Recording in the campo.
+title: Recording in the campo
 author: Andy Weir
 ---